 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Ntopng on CentOS 6.
+I will show you the step-by-step installation Ntopng on CentOS 6.

 Install Ntopng on CentOS 6

 Step 1.
-First, we need to add the EPEL repository in our system.
+First, we need to add the EPEL repository to our system.

 ## RHEL/CentOS 6 64-Bit ## # wget http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm # rpm -ivh epel-release-6-8.noarch.rpm